tarwn/lessthandot-hugo/blogs/content/posts/2011-02-15-changing-a-sql-server-database.md

 > There was error outputting database level information for ServerName.DatabaseName.

-> Property Owner is not available for Database &#8216;[DatabaseName]&#8217;.
+> Property Owner is not available for Database &#8216;[DatabaseName]'.
 This property may not exist for this object, or may not be retrievable due to insufficient access rights.

-When you log into SQL Server Management Studio, right-click the database, and select Properties, you&#8217;ll see this dialog box:
+When you log into SQL Server Management Studio, right-click the database, and select Properties, you'll see this dialog box:

 <div class="image_block">
   <a href="/wp-content/uploads/users/grrlgeek/DBOwnerError.JPG?mtime=1296767797"><img alt="" src="/wp-content/uploads/users/grrlgeek/DBOwnerError.JPG?mtime=1296767797" width="626" height="198" /></a>
 </div>

-Without a database owner, you can&#8217;t view the database properties.
+Without a database owner, you can't view the database properties.
 You may run into issues executing sp_helpdb.
-You may get an error using &#8220;EXECUTE AS OWNER&#8221;.
+You may get an error using “EXECUTE AS OWNER”.
 How do you fix this?

 **The Old Way: sp_changedbowner**